MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.Network/Test-AzNetworkWatcherIPFlow.md

 ## SYNOPSIS
 Returns whether the packet is allowed or denied to or from a particular destination.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/test-aznetworkwatcheripflow) for up-to-date information.

 ## SYNTAX

 ### SetByResource (Default)